-- i. the conduct in question was not caused by, or had a direct and substantial relationship to, the child's disability; or - ii. the conduct in question was not the direct result of the school's failure to implement the child's IAP, c) Exception
+- i. the conduct in question was not caused by, or had a direct and substantial relationship to, the child's disability; or - ii. the conduct in question was not the direct result of the school's failure to implement the child's Section 504 Plan, then the behavior is not a manifestation of the student's disability.
+Under those circumstances, the relevant disciplinary procedures applicable to a student without a disability may be applied to the student with a disability in the same manner and for the same duration in which the procedures would be applied to a student without a disability.

-If the parent/student believes that BIE discriminated against them by not providing an accommodation, or in the MDR process generally, they can file a complaint with the Department's Office of Civil Rights.
+If the parent/student believes that BIE discriminated against them by not providing an accommodation, or in the MDR process generally, they can file a complaint with the Department's Office of Diversity, Inclusion and Civil Rights.
 Information on how to file a civil rights complaint is provided in Section L. of this memorandum.